Desktop-CNC/GitCAD/README.md

 _GitCAD_ allows you to create separate CAD assemblies in different repositories to keep them independent.
 This is useful for keeping CAD documentation modular.
 Dependencies essentially serve as CAD sub-assemblies that are stored independently.

 ## Benefits
-Any CAD project stored in one repository mean only one person can make changes and work on it at a time.
+Any CAD project stored in one repository means only one person can make changes and work on it at a time.
 This is because if many people work on that repository in only one shared branch, they will overwrite each other's work.
-This can also lead to conflict merging the different versions from each person.
+This can also lead to conflicts merging the different versions from each person.
 Merge conflicts can be handled for software, but debugging raw CAD files is not practical.

-For these reasons, merge conflicts should be avoided entirely for CAD, and so should having more than one developer working on a CAD repository at a time.
+For these reasons, merge conflicts should be avoided entirely for CAD, and so should having more than one person working on a CAD repository at a time.

 A **dependency** is a repository that is needed by another parent repository.
 This allows on one repository to depend and and import another.
-This strategy allows many people to work on separate repositories to avoid merge conflicts while still keeping each repository, and the project, connected.
+This strategy allows many people to work on separate repositories to avoid merge conflicts, while still keeping each repository, and the project, connected.

 ## Available Downloads:
 _GitCAD_ has been developed for both Linux and Windows systems.
-These can be found here: (can also be found in folder `/executables`)
+These can be found here: (can also be found in folder `/downloads`)
-- <a href="./executables/GitCAD_Linux_v1.2"><strong>GitCAD_Linux v1.2</strong></a>
+- <a href="./downloads/GitCAD_Linux_v1.2"><strong>GitCAD_Linux v1.2</strong></a>
-- <a href="./executables/GitCAD_Win64_v1.3.exe"><strong>GitCAD_Win64.exe v1.3</strong></a>
+- <a href="./downloads/GitCAD_Win64_v1.4.exe"><strong>GitCAD_Win64.exe v1.4</strong></a>

 ## Setting up GitCAD:
 ### Install Git: